Excess Inventory Management and the Role Testing Can Play

 - Go beyond demographics to get meaningful product experience context

 There is a tester out there for every product.
 You will be able to leverage them by going beyond basic demographics to select product testers based on hyper-specific bio-attributes.
 For example, type and frequency of activity, and activity level.
 As well as details about buying habits like preferred stores, brands, and purchase preferences.
 With such specific identifiers, you can be sure your product is in the right hands for testing generable actionable insights and feedback.

 After identifying your ideal community of testers, you can send concept surveys to gauge the viability of your product concept.
 Then you can give them your product prototypes for testing in real-world scenarios the way your product was designed to be used.
 Feedback is fast, reliable, and provided by individuals who represent your actual customers.

 - Gain a competitive advantage

 In a buying environment that is anything but predictable, product testing before launch can give your brand a significant advantage.
 You’ll be launching products you have already validated with your target market.
 So, you’re not just delivering what your actual customers want, but you’re elevating their experience with your product – and brand – as well.

 Don’t Hope for Market Success – Launch Products With Confidence

-Excess inventory and unpredictable consumer shopping habits may be disrupting retail, but if you test your concepts and products with qualified testers in your target audience, you can mitigate the risks of launching poorly performing products.
+Excess inventory and unpredictable consumer shopping habits are disrupting retail.
+But if you test your concepts and products with qualified testers in your target audience, you can mitigate the risks of launching poorly performing products.

 Making assumptions about consumer preferences, or sacrificing concept or product testing altogether – increases the chances your product will become excess inventory that is unsold or must be subject to major mark-downs.

-Concept and product testing is a proven way to insulate your brand against failure in the market – and launching a product that doesn’t sell is far more costly and time-consuming than testing it with target customers before launch.
+Concept and product testing is a proven way to insulate your brand against failure in the market.
+Launching a product that doesn’t sell is far more costly and time-consuming than testing it with target customers before launch.